-1. Compose an email.
-(Try using the Enter key more.
-Shorter paragraphs are easier to read on screens.)
+- Begin by composing an email as usual.
+Try using the Enter key more.
+Shorter paragraphs are easier to read on screens.

-5. Don’t send your email right away.
-Leave it as a draft, compose some other messages or do something else, and then come back to it.
+- Don’t send your email right away.
+If it’s not time-sensitive, leave it as a draft, compose some other messages or do something else, and then come back to it.

-6. Take one last look, press send, and wish yourself good luck.
+- Take one last look, and press send.